cseanburns/electronic_resource_mgmt/lectures/14-evaluation-statistics.md

 # Lecture 14: Evaluation and Statistics

-We've discussed problems this semester with defining terms and we have learned that a lot of effort has been expended into standardizing them.
+We've discussed problems this semester with defining terms, and we have learned that a lot of effort has been expended into standardizing them.
 We have also seen that the topics that we've covered--technologies, standards, access, usability, workflow, markets, licensing--are linked in some way.
 All of this